MiviaLab/vf3lib/README.md

-# vf3
+# vf3lib
-VF3 Algorithm - The fastest sequential algorithm to solve subgraph isomorphism on large and dense graphs
+VF3 algorithm is the fastest sequential algorithm to solve subgraph isomorphism on large and dense graphs.

+This library, written in C++11, contains the official implementations of VF2-Plus, VF3, VF3L realized by the authors.

 If you use VF3 please don't forget to cite us!